Westhoughton railway station: Upgrade and electrification

 An upgrade and electrification to the railway line through the station was first announced in December 2013.
 It was officially announced as definitely going ahead on 1 September 2021.
 As of January 2022 electrification and associated work is in progress.
 This includes bridge renewals and modifications as well as platform lengthening and station modification.
 The Bolton to Wigan electrification including Westhoughton station upgrade is scheduled for completion in 2024.
+Scaffolds have been installed on the bridge over the station on Church Street in preparation for these works.
+The platforms at Westhoughton, Hindley and Ince will also be extended to fit 6-car trains, they can currently only fit 4 despite announcements at other stations saying that passengers for Westhoughton must board the front 3 coaches (of a 4-car train) to disembark.

+In January 2024 further improvements were planned for Westhoughton station, as originally only vegetation and platform extension works were planned for the station.
+The improvements now also include resurfacing and repainting of the platforms, installing tactile paving as well as the installation of toilet facilities at the station.
+The Friends of Westhoughton Station group are also seeking upgrades to the waiting facilities on platform one and for step-free access at the station.